 There is little evidence on whether states that have implemented these waiver provisions are achieving their goal of encouraging personal responsibility while reducing Medicaid program costs, so the experience of states with 1115 waivers can therefore offer useful lessons on the design and effectiveness of these types of Medicaid reform.

-Featured in a Health Affairs Blog released today, these briefs synthesize the available evidence on how HSAs, cost sharing, payment enforcement, and healthy behavior programs have worked in several states, including Arkansas, Indiana, and Michigan.
+Featured in a Health Affairs Blog, these briefs synthesize the available evidence on how HSAs, cost sharing, payment enforcement, and healthy behavior programs have worked in several states, including Arkansas, Indiana, and Michigan.
 The briefs include a summary of these changes, available evidence from state waiver evaluations, and best practices for state and federal policymakers considering implementing similar programs.